-In the case of commercial theatres, D-BOX Motion Code is embedded in the digital motion picture server which also includes sound and image.
-It transmits the motion effects to the D-BOX transmitter located in the projection room which in turn sends the information to all the D-BOX MFX motion systems located in the theatre.
+In the case of commercial theatres, D-BOX Motion Code is created by motion designers and delivered to commercial theatres prior to each theatrical release.
+The motion effects are uploaded from the D-BOX server to the D-BOX transmitter located in the projection room which in turn sends the information to all the D-BOX motion systems located in auditorium.
 The Corporation markets the following products:

-- 1. The D-BOX MFX motion systems: D-BOX motion systems embedded in seats for commercial theatres; - 2.
-The D-BOX server: a device that transfers the motion effects to the transmitter and allows for remote technical support as well as remote updating of software in each commercial theatre. - 3.
-The D-BOX transmitter: a device used to decode the signal sent by Digital Cinema motion picture servers.
+- 1. D-BOX server: a device that transfers the motion effects to the transmitter and allows for remote technical support as well as remote updating of firmware and software in each commercial theatre. - 2.
+D-BOX transmitter: a device that feeds the D-BOX Motion Code to the D-BOX motion systems. - 3.
+D-BOX motion systems: the D-BOX actuators embedded in commercial theatre seats.

-The products offered to consumers in the home theatre submarket are:
+The products offered to consumers in the home theatre sub-market are: